 Your Dentures May Just Be Old

 Sadly, nothing lasts forever — this includes dentures.
-Overtime, dentures can break or crack.
+Over time, dentures can break or crack.
 Hairline cracks, bent clasps, and chips can impact how well dentures fit.
 Our mouths change, especially following tooth loss.
 Most dentures will last about 5 to 7 years before they need replacement, often because they fit poorly.
 Proper maintenance will help them last longer, but by nature a set of dentures is not a permanent solution to tooth loss.

 Oral Health Issues